ghinassi1863151/Search-Engine-From-Scratch/README.md

 2. Text pre-processing of the documents
 3. Reverse indexing
 4. Computation of the inverse term frequency and inverse document frequency (Tf-idf)
-5. Implementation of the Search Engine with the cosine similarityù
+5. Implementation of the Search Engine with the cosine similarity

+## Content

+- __SearchEngine.ipynb__ is the main notebook
+- __functions.py__ contains all the functions to crawl, parse, pre-process and compute the queries
+- __data__ is a folder of _.pickle_ files that are the already processed data necessary to run the notebook

 ## Resources